Best Men’s Ski Jackets of 2026

 When choosing this jacket, be mindful of the sizing.
 Patagonia ski jackets have a reputation for being large and boxy.
 Everyday reviewers and testers have both noticed the Powder Town is similar.

-As a backcountry jacket, some may consider it to be a bit bulky.
-So, consider sizing down if you’re in-between sizes, and try this jacket on before buying if you get a chance.
+Consider sizing down if you’re in-between sizes, and try this jacket on before buying if you get a chance.
 And hey — they sell this jacket in kids' sizing, so you can always size it down if the S doesn't fit you (or match your kids if that's something you’re into).

-And because we started with a point about 3-in-1 jackets, we’ll finish with one.
+• Because we started with a point about 3-in-1 jackets, we’ll finish with one.
 The market for this category is saturated with blatant budget-buy products, engineered cheaply so you can get out on the slopes for as little money as possible.

 The Powder Town costs more than some of those cling-ons, but we think it’s for a good reason.
 Consider this: Patagonia has an excellent warranty and repair reputation.
 Their Ironclad Guarantee means that it’s good for life—and that includes repairs.
 Patagonia builds its products to meet the standard that its name sets.
 Few competitors can say the same.